Comment on page

 - CSV contains only numerical data

 - CSV doesn't contain the header row

 - All datasets used during training must have the same number of columns

 Then you will select between training on single dataset or on multiple datasets.
 For our case we will use the multiple datasets option.
-In the first step you must fill in the name of training (you can pick an arbitrary one).
-Then you fill in the DIDs of data; for our demo, you can use:
+In the first step you will fill in the name of training (you can pick an arbitrary one) and search for our datasets with following dids: